sadmanca/aps105/README.md

 # 27. Advanced Recursion
 ## 27.1.
 Using Backtracking

-Q: How can we print an inverted half triangle (opposite of practice question 2. b) in last lecture)? {.r}
+Q: How can we print an inverted half triangle (opposite of practice question 2. b) in last lecture)? {.lr}
 ```c
 // ?
 *